-- · actual results of operations;
+- actual results of operations;

 - our financial condition;

-- our level of retained cash flows;
+- · our level of retained cash flows;

-- · our capital requirements;
+- our capital requirements;

-- the timing of the investment of the net proceeds of this offering;
+- · the timing of the investment of the net proceeds of this offering and the concurrent private placement;

 - any debt service requirements;

-- our taxable income:
+- · our taxable income;

-- the annual distribution requirements under the REIT provisions of the Code;
+- · the annual distribution requirements under the REIT provisions of the Code;

-- · applicable provisions of Maryland law; and
+- applicable provisions of Maryland law; and

 - other factors that our Board of Directors may deem relevant.

-We have not established a minimum distribution payment level, and we cannot assure you of our ability to make distributions to our stockholders in the future.
+- We have not established a minimum distribution payment level, and we cannot assure you of our ability to make distributions to our stockholders in the future.